owncloud/owncloud-sdk/README.md

 # ![ownCloud](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f6/OwnCloud_logo_and_wordmark.svg/1200px-OwnCloud_logo_and_wordmark.svg.png)

-Use this JS library for seaemless communication with your ownCloud instance.<br>
+Use this light-weight JS library with a promise based interface for seaemless communication with your ownCloud instance.<br>
 Supports both Node.JS and browser JS.